rgrittner/concertPlanner/projectPlan.md

 ### Week 3
 - [x] Create project repository on GitHub
-- [ ] Create project structure in intellij and push
+- [x] Create project structure in intellij and push
 - [x] Add link to list of indie projects in student repo.
 - [x] Complete Problem Statement
 - [ ] Determine possible Web Services or APIs to use
 - [x] Weekly journal entry
-- [ ] Write project plan
+- [x] Write project plan
 - [x] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
-- [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.
+- [x] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4
 - [ ] List technologies, versions and how they will be used
-- [ ] Complete database design
+- [x] Complete database design
-- [ ] Create the database and user table
+- [x] Create the database
-- [ ] Create the user entity class and annotate for hibernate
+- [x] Create the Nationality, Composer, Musician, InstrumentCategory, Instrument entity class and annotate for hibernate
-- [ ] Create user dao
-- [ ] Create the test database
+- [x] Create the test database
-- [ ] Create user dao unit tests
 - [ ] Weekly journal entry
-- [ ] Set up logging
+- [x] Set up logging
 - [ ] Create class uml diagram
-- [ ] Prepare for Week 5 peer design/code review
+- [x] Prepare for Week 5 peer design/code review

 ### Week 5

 - [ ] Create the template for all jsps using bootstrap or materialize
 - [ ] Weekly journal entry
-- [ ] Add the role table
-- [ ] Add the role entity
-- [ ] Create the role dao
+- [x] Create the generic dao
-- [ ] Create the role dao unit tests
+- [x] Create the nationality, composer dao unit tests
-- [ ] Add a jsp to display user and role
+- [x] Add a jsp to display musician information
-- [ ] Add jsp to add a user
+- [ ] Add jsp to add a musician

 ### Week 6

 - [ ] Create db on AWS
 - [ ] Deploy to AWS for first time
 - [ ] Weekly journal entry
-- [ ] Realize that these daos are repetitive.
-Refactor into a generic dao!
-- [ ] Add update and delete functionality in jsp for user and role
+- [ ] Add update and delete functionality in jsp for nationality, composer & musician
 - [ ] Build the composer search jsp
 - [ ] Build the composer add/update/delete jsp
 - [ ] Build the composition search jsp